akshay-gotmare/namaste-react/README.md

 **Creating scripts to run app via npm (package.json)**

-- Create scripts into pacakge json to run the app (either in dev or production mode) via npm instead of parcel (e.g. _npx parcel index.html_ or _npx parcel build index.html_)
+- Create scripts into pacakge json to run the app (either in dev or production mode) via npm instead of parcel (e.g. `npx parcel index.html` or `npx parcel build index.html`)
-- _npm run start_ is same as _npm start_ but for other it should be _npm run build_ only
+- `npm run start` is same as `npm start` but for other it should be `npm run build` only

+# **_Session 4:_**

+## Config Driven UI: (Needs read)

+## Keys and Index: (JS and React)

+- In `map()` it is recommended to use/pass a key or it will throw a warning.
+- It is not acceptable to use `map()` without key
+- It is recommended that the key should be an Unique identifier
+- It not recommended to use index as key (**React docs**)

+- ### **_Why Unique Key is needed?_**

+  - For performance improvement of React and UI ( Render cycle)
+  - If an unique id is not used as key then while rendering the data on the UI React will re-render the whole set of data as it can't differentiate what has changed
+  - So an unique identifier is always needed
+  - So use index as last resort (still better than not using a key)